zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-root-script-execution/install-db19c-auto-root-script-execution.md

 - You are signed in to your compute instance as the `oracle` user.

 ### Tip
-To copy and paste text from an external source to your Guacamole Desktop, use the black Text Input field at the bottom of your desktop.
-For example, suppose you copy text from this lab page.
-Position your cursor in the terminal window on your Guacamole desktop where you wish to paste the text, and then right-click inside the black **Text Input** field, and select **Paste**.
+To copy and paste text from your local machine into an application on your Guacamole desktop, you can do the following:
+1. On your compute instance, enter **CTRL+ALT+SHIFT** (Windows) or **CTRL+CMD+SHIFT** (Mac).

+2. Select **Text Input**.

+  A black Text Input field is displayed at the bottom of the Guacamole desktop.

+3. Position your cursor where you want to paste the text.

+4. Copy text from your local machine.

+5. Paste the copied text into the black Text Input field.

 ## **STEP 1**: Install Oracle Database 19c using the new automatic root script execution feature

+1. Open a terminal window.

-1. If you are signed in to the Gaucamole desktop on your compute instance, open a terminal window.
-There is a shortcut to the terminal window on your desktop.
+  - If you are using the Guacamole desktop provided for this lab, you can double-click the **Terminal Window** shortcut on the desktop.

-2. Open a terminal window.
+  - If you created your own custom compute instance, then open a terminal window on your local machine.
+In this case, be sure that you have configured your machine and compute instance to display graphical applications.
+You can find help in Appendix A, B, and C at the end of this workshop.

-3. If needed, switch to the `oracle` user, and enter the password (Ora4U_1234).
+2. Switch to the `oracle` user, and enter the password (`Ora4U_1234`).
+If you are using the Guacamole desktop, you can skip this step because you are automatically signed in as the `oracle` user.

     ```nohighlighting
     $ <copy>su - oracle</copy>
     ```

-4. Change to the Oracle home directory.
+3. Change to the Oracle home directory.

     ```nohighlighting
     $ <copy>cd /u01/app/oracle/product/19c/dbhome_1</copy>
     ```

-5. List the files in the Oracle home directory.
+4. List the files in the Oracle home directory.
 Notice that you have a `runInstaller` file and a `32545013` directory, which is the Oracle Database release update for 19.11.0.0.

     ```nohighlighting
     <copy>ls</copy>
     ```

-6. Launch the Oracle Database 19c installer.
-In the command below, the `applyRU` parameter applies the Oracle Database release update for 19.11.0.0.
+5. Launch the Oracle Database 19c installer by executing the `runInstaller` file.
+Include the `applyRU` parameter to apply the Oracle Database release update for 19.11.0.0.
 The installer first applies the patch (this takes up about seven minutes), and then it opens the Oracle Universal Installer wizard.
 If you don't want to patch up to release 19.11.0, you can leave out the -`applyRU` parameter and value.

   It's important that you run the `runInstaller` command from the Oracle home directory and as the `oracle` user.